WalletScrutiny/WalletScrutinyCom/_android/com.onebit.app.md

 > New sign-ups and deposits have been disabled, and even though your funds remain safe, we encourage you to withdraw your funds from your TenX Wallet at your earliest convenience.

-TenX will start "sunsetting their services soon." **This product can not send or receive.**
+TenX will start "sunsetting their services soon."
+As such and with no new service replacement announced at the time of this review, it would be best to label this app as defunct.

----
+## Old Analysis

 This app's description hints at being custodial with: